EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 > The focus of the ESG is on quality assurance related to learning and teaching in higher education, including the learning environment and relevant links to research and innovation. [...]
 >
 > The ESG apply to all higher education offered in the EHEA regardless of the mode of study or place of delivery.
-Thus, the ESG are also applicable to all higher education including transnational and cross-border provision.
-In this document the term “programme” refers to higher education in its broadest sense, including that which is not part of a programme leading to a formal degree. [...]
+Thus, the ESG are also applicable to all higher education including transnational and cross-border provision. [...]
 >
 > At the heart of quality assurance activities are the twin purposes of accountability and enhancement.
 Taken together, these create trust in the higher education institution’s performance.[^esg-scope]

 The ESG generally relate to processes following an expert or peer review methodology, addressing the quality dimensions described in Part 1 of the ESG, resulting in an official report and frequently also in a formal decision or judgement.
 In particular, “ESG-type activities” are characterised by the following:

-* **(a) Subject**: the activity is substantially concerned with teaching and learning in higher education (see definition of "programme" above), including the learning environment and relevant links to research and innovation.
+* **(a) Subject**: the activity is substantially concerned with teaching and learning in higher education (see definition of "programme" in section 3 above), including the learning environment and relevant links to research and innovation.
 * **(b) Object**: the activity concerns (an) organisational unit(s) such as (an) individual higher education institution(s), (a) study programme(s), (a) faculty(ies) or (a) department(s).[^staff-evaluations]
 * **(c) Nature**: the activity follows a predefined process in which the object is evaluated/assessed against a set of predefined standards or another reference point, with limited or no flexibility[^third-party-processes]; or the activity is undertaken for the purpose of awarding any kind of certificate, label or mark.
 * **(d) Typical terminology**: the terms “evaluation”, “review”, “audit”, “assessment” or “accreditation” (see ESG 3.1) are used.